UncleScientist/project-euler/README.md

-# project-euler
+# Solutions for Project Euler

-Solutions for Project Euler
+These are my solutions for some of the problems set by [Project Euler](https://projecteuler.net)